StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 .. _completed-documents:

-If you haven't activated the deletion period for all documents, it only applies to completed (signed, declined or withdrawn) documents.
+If you haven't activated the deletion period for all documents, it only applies to the ones that are completed (signed, declined or withdrawn).
 Would you like to switch to the deletion period for all documents?
 Write us a message at support@skribble.com.

-**Setting deletion period**
+Here's how it works:

-You can set a document deletion period that fits your company's needs in a few steps.
+- Go to **Settings** in your Admin area

-- Click on **Business profile** in the lower left
+- Then go to **Deletion period** and click **Activate**

-- Go to **Deletion period**
+- The message that appears informs you about the activation date and that the deletion period only applies to completed documents

-- Click on the **pencil symbol**
+- Click **Activate** once again to confirm

-- Choose a new deletion period
+- Select the **number of days** after which documents should be deleted

-- Click **Save** to confirm
+- Click **Save changes** at the bottom of the page

 It may take a few minutes until the new deletion period shows in your profile.